leitao/containers/README.md

-# Scripts to show the "Open Containers" demo at IBM Interconnect 2016 at Las Vegas #
+# "Open Containers" demo at IBM Interconnect 2016 at Las Vegas #

-The two major directories contains the same scripts, one to run at VCaaS cloud images, and another on in a Cloud machine in Brazil.
+These are the scripts that will handle the Open Container lab.

+## Agenda ##

+ 1. Intro, Setup and machine access (10 minutes)
+	o.
+Expectation: Everyone has access to the virtual machine
+ 2. Docker principles (10 minutes)
+	1. Understand and run the container management scripts at /containers/cloud/docker/launch
+	1. Create a new Docker image using a Docker file
+ 3. LXD principles (10 minutes)
+	1. Understand the LXD commands and how to handle a container image
+ 4. LXC principles (10 minutes)
+	1. Learn how to handle a LXC container
+	2. Understands how a new image could be created using debootstrap
+ 5. Q&A (20 minutes)

 ## Technologies ##

 This tutorial will cover 3 container technologies on Linux on Power.